Hazelfire/Tutoring/AidenKruhlak.md

 Interested in math for Engineering.

-Last tutoring session: 21sh of May 6:00pm - 7:00pm
+Last tutoring session: 28th of May 6:00pm - 7:00pm

-Next tutoring session: 28th of May 6:00pm - 7:00pm
+Next tutoring session: 4th of June 6:00pm - 7:00pm

-Charity: The Hunger Project Australia, (donated $160)
+Charity: The Hunger Project Australia, (donated $180)

-Up to factorising cubics with long division

 ### Goal for next tutoring session
-Goal to understand Domain and Ranges, and to find a question to send to Sam
+Goal to send a question to Sam

 ### Notes for 21st of April